The 4 Top Quick Harvest Vegetables

 4. Spinach

-Spinach, like Silverbeet, is high in iron and such a versatile vegetable.
-I love using it fresh on sandwiches or in Burpee Space Hybrid Spinach Seeds 300 seedssalads but its equally delicious in any type of cooked dish.
+Spinach, like Silverbeet, is high in iron and is such a versatile vegetable.
+I love using it fresh on sandwiches or in salads but it’s equally delicious in any type of cooked dish.
 It is also very easy to grow in the home garden and lends itself very well to container growing.

-Like Silverbeet prefers a fertilizer high in Nitrogen but doesn’t need much else except for regular watering.
+Like Silverbeet, spinach prefers a fertilizer high in nitrogen but doesn’t need much else except for regular watering.
 Plus this is another plant that you can just harvest leaves from as you need them.

-So there you go.
 If you’re just starting out with vegetable gardening or are looking for some easy plants to grow and harvest quickly then try these 4 varieties.
+I guarantee that you will be pleased with the results.

 One comment